Skip to main content

 The theme of this year’s Yoga Mahotsav was “Pranayama” and “Dhyana.”
 Focusing on the importance of these practices in holistic development, Hansa Maa and Yogacharya Dhakaram enlightened hundreds of yoga enthusiasts present at the event about the significance of Pranayama and Dhyana in achieving physical, mental, intellectual, and spiritual growth.
 They inspired the audience to continue their yoga practice.

-Upcoming 67th Yoga Teacher Training Course
+67th Yoga Teacher Training Course

 • Level 1